Developer Portal

 • Per-channel webhook cap is not enforced; the cap is per-application (50).

-• Auth is verified with bcrypt — token compare is intentionally slow.
+• Auth is verified with bcrypt, so token compare is intentionally slow.
 Don't hammer the endpoint in tight loops.

 ← Back to docs